 Who is supplying this information?

 Is there a default value should we be unable to find the sleep time in the table

+We would give you an offline table, having the site code for each site and its Level, then another table called time table, would have alarm text and time for each alarm for different levels.
+You can upload excel sheet into a DB table using script

-RSL/GSL/MSL alarms
+RSL/GSL/MSL alarms (LOW)

 Data Loading